Orchestrating Seamless Access and Control of Data in a Siloed World

 This global data environment can dynamically expand and/or contract to accommodate burst workflows to cloud for variable use cases, all while enabling uninterrupted and secure global file access across them all.
 And rather than needing to rely on vendor-specific point solutions, Hammerspace leverages multiple metadata types including workflow-defined custom metadata to automate cross-platform data services and data placement tasks.
 This includes data tiering and placement policies, but also data protection functions such as cross-platform global audit records, undelete, versioning, transparent DR, WORM, and much more.

 All data services can be globally automated, and invoked even on live data without user interruption across all storage types and locations.

 IT Modernization & Consolidation needs Automated Data Orchestration

-To keep existing operations across the many interconnected agency stakeholders running at peak efficiency while at the same time modernizing IT infrastructures to keep up with the next generation of data-centric use cases, the ability to step above vendor silos and focus on outcomes is crucial.
+To keep existing operations across the many interconnected departmental stakeholders running at peak efficiency, while at the same time modernizing IT infrastructures to keep up with the next generation of data-centric use cases, the ability to step above vendor silos and focus on outcomes is crucial.

 Hammerspace is the toolset that can help achieve that objective.

 A logical view of functional areas with Hammerspace architecture.
 The software is fully integrated in a single installer, including everything needed to get up an running on commodity hardware, VMs, or in the cloud.